10 email marketing automations to set up (with examples)

 - Send personalized recommendations based on past purchases.

-- Automate loyalty program and VIP invitations based on where someone is in the customer journey.
+- Automate your VIP program and invitations based on where someone is in the customer journey.

 - Send educational emails that help your customers understand how to make the most of your products.